Scores of alleged electoral law breaches unresolved

 Police say all outstanding investigations should be resolved before the prosecution time limit - which according to the Electoral Act is no later than three years after the incident - meaning November 2014.

-Next story in Political: NZ, Britain to work more closely on cyber security
+Next story in Politics: NZ, Britain to work more closely on cyber security

 Copyright © 2013, Radio New Zealand